Quirkyabhi97/Interview-Kit/02_JS_Interview/README.md

          a) Callback Hell (Pyramid of doom) </br>
          b) Inversion of control

 2)  Inversion of control is overcome by using promise.

     2.1) A promise is an object that represents eventual completion/failure of an asynchronous operation.

     2.2) A promise has 3 states: pending | fulfilled | rejected.

     2.3) As soon as promise is fulfilled/rejected => It updates the empty object which is assigned undefined in pending state.

     2.4) A promise resolves only once and it is immutable.

     2.5) Using .then() we can control when we call the cb(callback) function.

+           Before Promise ->

+                             createOrder(cartItem, function(orderId){
+                               createPayment(orderId)
+                             })

+           After Promise ->

+                             let promise = createOrder(cartItem)

+                             promise.then(function(orderId){
+                               createPayment(orderId)
+                             })

 <h1> Promises Chaining </h1>